top of page

 • Do not be tempted to use one of those dreadful harnesses that some pet shops are selling to take your hamster for a walk!
 Besides the harmful risks of such harnesses, he/she will be and feel safer staying inside the cage.

 • The disruption caused by any journey may upset the tummy slightly.
-It is a good idea to add a pinch of Protexin to the food during, and for a few days after, traveling to help settle any such matters.
+It is a good idea to add a pinch of Protexin to the food during traveling, and thereafter, to help settle any such matters.

-• Look up the details of the NEAREST EXOTICS VET (see Vet Directory page) at your destination and keep these on hand in case of emergency.
+• Look up the details of the NEAREST EXOTICS VET at your destination and keep these on hand in case of emergency.

 • Remember to stock up on enough medication that your hamster may be on, so that it doesn’t run out.